flexera-public/rsc/README.md

 Updating a client to the latest version of an API thus consists of updating the corresponding JSON and rebuilding the client (the `go generate` directives will take care of updating the generated code).

-### Gopkg.in

-Goals in using gopkg.in:
-- Someone blindly doing `go get github.com/rightscale.com/rsc` should either get the latest stable version or should get build errors, the way this now happens is that they get the 'go1' branch and that fails to compile due to import constraints.
-- Getting `gopkg.in/rightscale/rsc.v1` should work as expected, and should have the actual version in the code (e.g. user_agent.go)
-- Imports of rsc packages should raise errors if not using gopkg.in

 ## License